WTCSC/socket-to-em-caitlynn/README.md

 # Server Client Chat Room

 Have you maybe, just maybe, ever want to use a chatroom with your friends? ~~Well why not use Discord?~~ Well why not use this server-client chat room!
 It's just a basic server and client chat room that connects clients to the server.
+Here's a demo:

+<video src="media/Demo.mp4" controls></video>

 It offers the most basic of basic chat room experience.
 Nothing but straight back and forth chatting with, get this, a choice of color for your messages.
 (Woah so revolutionary).

+(And for the record, the video had a voice over but...
+VSCode doesn't support AAC audio so... if you want here's the voice over version: https://drive.google.com/file/d/1U0KJpO9cTs5hgKKmNH668jN6lW1biJ9r/view?usp=sharing)

 ## Set Up and Installing